NativeSatoshi/CoopaAssistant/README.md

 ## 🌟 Key Innovations
 - **Semantic Search:** Don't search by filenames.
 Ask Gemini: *"Find the invoice from my trip to Paris"* or *"Show me the contract I signed last month."*
 - **User-Centric Encryption:** Files are encrypted locally using your unique wallet signature.
 We never see your data; only you hold the keys.
-- **Perpetual Storage:** Leveraging Arweave via the **Aarwee/Turbo SDK**, data is stored forever with a one-time fee—no monthly subscriptions.
+- **Perpetual Storage:** Leveraging Arweave via the **Turbo SDK**, data is stored forever with a one-time fee—no monthly subscriptions.

 ## 🛠️ Technical Architecture
 - **AI Engine:** Google Gemini 1.5 Pro & `text-embedding-004`.